 Depo-Testosterone can lead to gender-affirming physical changes in men who were assigned female at birth (AFAB).
 In scientific research, these changes are dubbed “virilization” and include:

 - Increased hair growth on the body

-- Increased development and changes in the distribution of lean muscle.
+- Increased development and changes in the distribution of muscle

-People who take T generally notice changes within one month of starting therapy but will usually see significant results after about three months of taking testosterone therapy (Hembree, 2017).
+People who take T generally notice changes within one month of starting therapy but will usually see significant results after about three months of taking testosterone therapy.

 As mentioned, Depo-Testosterone is a long-acting injection.
-There are several other forms of T therapy available by prescription, though (Petering, 2017):
+But there are several other forms of T therapy available by prescription, including: